Updated: 10 May 2023

 Folded leaflets and high quality sales brochures are a highly effective way of marketing your business.
-But if you’re not a trained graphic design, knowing how to set up the different folds can seem tricky.
+But if you’re not a trained graphic design, knowing how to set up the different folds for your leaflet design can seem tricky.

 As a small business, you might not always have the budget to invest in a professional.
 But that doesn’t mean you can’t create a brochure from scratch to a professional standard!
 Here’s exactly how to design a folded leaflet in Word.